ajman1101/BandcampRoulette/README.md

 2. Think of one or two random words (keep it clean!)
 3. In the search results, play the first minute of the first album.
 4. Take a majority vote.
 Is the Song Good or Not?
 5. If Good, keep hold of the song for later, then go to step 2.
-If Not, got to step 2
+If Not, go to step 2
 6. Once 10 or more Good songs have been found (or whatever number you decide) Chose the best song
 7. You have found the best song on bandcamp!